Short answer

 | Main behavior | Replies to user messages | Pursues a goal through steps |

-| Memory | Often limited to conversation | May track task state or context |
+| Memory | Often limited to conversation | May track task state, user context, or history |

 | Tools | Optional | Common and central |